NURSE TRIAGE GUIDELINES & PROTOCOLS

 Clinical Guidelines We Can Trust

-(Institute of Medicine (IOM), 2011)
+(Institute of Medicine (IOM, 2011)

-Like other Telephone Triage Protocols and Guidelines, TeleTriage Systems’ paper-based Guidelines are not yet proven Evidence-based.
-However. they are designed to meet IOM Criteria for Clinical Guidelines in five of the following six IOM categories.
+Like other Telephone Triage Protocols and Guidelines, TeleTriage Systems’ paper-based Guidelines have yet to be Evidence-based.
+To date, TeleTriage Systems guidelines meet all but one IOM Criteria for Clinical Guidelines — that of qualifying as EBM Guidelines.
+TeleTriage Systems welcomes EBM research.
 Clinical Computerized Decision Support Systems (CCDSS) should also meet the same criteria, especially in the era of AI-Augmented CCDSS.

-Explicit: clearly state the populations to which they apply
+Explicit: clearly state the populations to which they apply - Infant-Child, School Age, Adult.

 Clarity: a user-friendly presentation, written in unambiguous language, using precisely defined terms